 "There has been a massive 38-percent fall in apprenticeship starts at level two, which for many young people is the first rung of the ladder towards progression to higher-level skills," he says.

-Those aged 16 to 18 have seen a 20-per-cent fall in opportunities available to them, he cut in the funding available to train apprentices at non-levy-paying smaller employers is another issue the AELP is worked up about.
+Those aged 16 to 18 have seen a 20-per-cent fall in opportunities available to them, he claims.
+The 50-per-cent cut in the funding available to train apprentices at non-levy-paying smaller employers is another issue the AELP is worked up about.